aimms/language-reference/optimization-modeling-components/mixed-complementarity-problems/complementaryvariable-declaration-and-attributes.rst

 .. _complementarity_variable.unit:

-.. rubric:: The :any:`Unit` attribute
+.. rubric:: The Unit attribute

-Providing a :any:`Unit` for a complementarity variable will help you in a number of ways.
+Providing a unit for a complementarity variable will help you in a number of ways.

 -  AIMMS will help you to check the consistency of all the constraints